wrenger/snork/README.md

 and abstractions for the used data types ([src/env.rs](src/env.rs)).

-We developed multiple different agents ([src/agents](src/agents)), from a simple random agent, a very fast and performant area control agent, to a minimax tree search agent, that combines multiple heuristics to find the best possible moves.
+We developed multiple different agents ([src/agents](src/agents)), from a simple random agent, a very fast area control agent, to a minimax tree search agent, that combines multiple heuristics to find the best possible moves.
 These heuristics are configurable and the impact of specific variables and their influence over time can be specified on startup.
 This allowed us to perform parameter optimization (bayesian optimization) to further improve the heuristic.

-We also developed a fast simulator that allows us to execute moves and analyze their outcomes.
+We also developed a fast simulator to execute moves and analyze their outcomes.

 ## Usage